 March 2023, withdrew \$0 from the Second Account (Neds)). continued to withdraw large amounts of money from the Second Account (Neds) in November 2023 (although not at the levels seen in the period April to October 2023).
 A pattern of large amounts of money being regularly moved or "cycled" into and out of a betting account on an ongoing basis is not consistent with the transactional activity of an average gambler and involves heightened ML/TF Risk.
 The amounts of money being deposited and withdrawn by during his periods of transactional activity were materially above average total annual deposits and withdrawals for Entain's customers in the Relevant Period: see Schedule A above.
 E10 From April to August 2023, deposits that attempted to make into his Second Account (Neds) regularly failed, amounting to an unusual pattern of transactions.
-Where a customer's transaction statements recorded a "rejected" deposit, this indicated that the deposit had failed by virtue of being declined or rejected by the relevant bank or other payment service provider.
+Particulars: Where a customer's transaction statements recorded a "rejected" deposit, this indicated that the deposit had failed by virtue of being declined or rejected by the relevant bank or other payment service provider.
 While Entain had a transaction monitoring report directed towards detecting "rejected" deposits, the report was the responsibility of Entain's Fraud/Payments Team, it was not run automatically or as a matter of course and there was no procedure to escalate a customer appearing on the report to the AML Team: see paragraphs 288-289 above.
-From April to August 2023, 35 deposits that attempted to make into the Second Account (Neds) by credit card and recorded as "rejected" in his transaction statements (amounting to \$1,425,400.00).
-Thirteen of these deposits
+From April to August 2023, 35 deposits that attempted to make into the Second Account (Neds) by Braintree credit card and Braintree Apple Pay were recorded as "rejected" in his transaction statements (amounting to \$1,425,400.00).
+Thirteen of these deposits (amounting to \$550,000.00) were recorded as "rejected" on a single day in June 2023 (2 June 2023).